Can I Keep My Car if I File Chapter 7 Bankruptcy in Pennsylvania?

 - Redeem your car by paying the fair market value in a lump sum within 30 days after filing for bankruptcy.
 There are redemption financing institutions.
 The fair market value is usually the “blue book” value.

 - Reaffirm your debt means you will be obligating yourself to pay the debt.
-The reaffirmation is just as if you didn’t file bankruptcy, which means your car may be subject to repossession and you may have to continue paying the debt during the pendency of the bankruptcy case.
+The reaffirmation is just as if you didn’t file bankruptcy, which means your car may be subject to repossession if you stop paying the debt during the pendency of the bankruptcy case.

 Pennsylvania Bankruptcy Lawyers Offering Free Consultations

-The experienced team of bankruptcy attorneys working at Young Marr & Associates stands ready to assist you.
+Bankruptcy is plagued with many misconceptions and myths.
+Often, a person considering filing for bankruptcy is scared of possibilities that are not only unlikely but impossible.
+Additionally, when an individual sits down and reviews the process with our seasoned attorney, they are surprised at some of the unforeseen benefits filing for bankruptcy provides.
+The experienced team of Philadelphia bankruptcy attorneys working at Young Marr & Associates stands ready to assist you.
 We have offices conveniently located throughout Pennsylvania and New Jersey.
 To schedule a consultation call (215) 607-7478.